Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Changelog fot 2.4.3 "Filopanti"

-Time, Timezones and Prime Meridian
+Time, Timezones and Prime Meridian:
 - Each country starts with a negative modifier in the absence of a standard time.
 - The invention of railway or telegraphy improves this modifier to "Railway Time".
 - An astronomer can help establish a true standard time in a nation and turn the negative modifier into a positive one.